Jack Lynch: Lynch's resignation

 George Colley, the man whom Lynch saw as his successor, went to him and encouraged him to resign sooner.
-Colley was convinced that he had enough support to defeat the other likely candidate, Charles Haughey, and that Lynch should resign early to catch his opponents on the hop.
-Lynch agreed to this and resigned as leader of Fianna Fáil on 5 December 1979, assured that Colley had the votes necessary to win.
+Colley was convinced that he had enough support to defeat the other likely candidate, Charles Haughey, and that Lynch should resign early to catch his opponents off guard.
+Lynch agreed and resigned as leader of Fianna Fáil on 5 December 1979, assured that Colley had the votes necessary to win.
 However, Haughey and his supporters had been preparing for months to take over the leadership and Lynch's resignation came as no surprise.
 He narrowly defeated Colley in the leadership contest and succeeded Lynch as Taoiseach.

-Lynch remained on in Dáil Éireann as a TD until his retirement from politics at the 1981 general election.
+Lynch remained in the Dáil as a TD until he retired from politics at the 1981 general election.

 Retirement

 Following Lynch's retirement from politics the offers from various companies flooded in.
 He became a director on the boards of a number of companies, including Irish Distillers, Smurfit and Hibernian Insurance.
 He also embarked on a good deal of foreign travel.
-He was conferred with the freedom of his own native city of Cork.
+He was conferred with the freedom of his native city of Cork.
 He continued to speak on political issues, particularly in favour of Desmond O'Malley at the time of his expulsion from Fianna Fáil.
 Lynch also declined to accept nominations to become President of Ireland, a position he had little interest in.
-In 1992, he suffered a severe health set-back, and in 1993 suffered a stroke in which he nearly lost his sight.
+In 1992, he suffered a severe health setback, and in 1993 suffered a stroke in which he nearly lost his sight.
 Following this he withdrew from public life, preferring to remain at his home with his wife Máirín where he continued to be dogged by ill health.

 Lynch continued to be honoured by, among others, the Gaelic Athletic Association and various other organisations.
 In 1999, the Jack Lynch Tunnel under the river Lee was named by Cork Corporation in his honour.
 A plaque was also erected at his childhood home in the Blackpool area of Cork, where a statue of him on a bench was erected after his death.

 On 20 October 1999, Lynch died in the Royal Hospital, Donnybrook, Dublin at the age of 82.
 He was honoured with a state funeral which was attended by the President of Ireland Mary McAleese, Taoiseach Bertie Ahern, former Taoisigh John Bruton, Albert Reynolds and Charles Haughey, and various political persons from all parties.
 The coffin was then flown from Dublin to Cork where a procession through the streets of the city drew some of the biggest crowds in the city's history.
 After the Requiem Mass celebrated in his home parish of the Cathedral of St Mary and St Anne, Lynch's friend and political ally, Desmond O'Malley, delivered the graveside oration, paying tribute to Lynch's sense of decency.
 He is buried in St. Finbarr's Cemetery, Cork.